Managing a global business: Tax structuring, compliance and planning

 Following are answers to questions submitted during the "Managing a global business: Tax structuring, compliance and planning" live webcast:

 Q: How often would you recommend doing a transfer pricing study?

-A: The recommended approach for a particular company hinges on the size of the company and volume and size of its international transactions.
+A: The recommended approach for a particular company hinges on the size of the company and the volume and size of its international transactions.
 The OECD guidelines recommend that companies conduct an annual study.
 However, in practice, some companies choose to conduct a study less frequently (e.g., once every three years).
-Anything less frequent than this and it becomes easy for a tax authority to dismiss the study as out of date.
-Conducting a study less frequently than every three years makes it very easy for a tax authority to dismiss the study as out of date.
+If a company conducts a study less frequently than every three years, it makes it very easy for a tax authority to dismiss the study as out of date.

 Check out our "Transfer pricing and international success" podcast series addressing key transfer pricing issues like planning, implementation and audits.

 Q: Does a check-the-box election mean filing a Form 8832?